 Michael Sandstrom teaches American History, Advanced Placement U.S. History, World History, and Civics in Chadron, Nebraska.
-He has been teaching for seven years and holds a Bachelors of Science in Social Science Secondary Education and a Masters of Arts in Education in History from Chadron State College.
-He is currently working on a Masters of Arts in American History from Pace University and plans to finish this May.
+He has been teaching for nearly 10 years and holds a Bachelors of Science in Social Science Secondary Education and a Masters of Arts in Education in History from Chadron State College.
+He also has a Masters of Arts degree in American History from Pace University.

 Though his teaching career has been relatively short, he is a very accomplished educator.
 He was the James Madison Institute Colorado Fellow in 2015 (after he tried for two years!).
 He says that that program was incredibly formational for him.
 In addition, in 2019 (after relocating to teach at his alma mater Chadron High School), Gilder Lehrman awarded him their Nebraska History Teacher of the Year award.
 He says “To receive this award, in front of all my former teachers and students, was both shocking and overwhelming.”

 Sandstrom was also named the 2022 Outstanding Teacher for the Third District by the Nebraska State Council for the Social Studies.

 Sandstrom finds it hard to choose between Thomas Jefferson and Abraham Lincoln for his favorite historical figure.
 He says of Jefferson “In many ways, [he] is the promise of what American life could be.
 He was the Renaissance Man who could speak multiple languages and wrote many of America’s most foundational documents in beautiful flurries of rhetoric” and yet he continues of Lincoln “I am also drawn to Abraham Lincoln who seems to symbolize the realization of that American ideal.
 The hardworking, backwoodsmen who became president and saved the republic.
 The story is hard to put down, especially with his tragic death.”